aidnguyen/Flashcard/README.md

 # Flashcard
 Flashcard project using FLTK for GUI.
-C++/FLTK code.
 Build with VS2013 (project file included).

-Read help.txt for more info about the app
+This one is the first project of my very beginning CS class.